ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 You can configure Cloud connections by using the following commands:

-- Use the following command to list all the cloud connections.
+- Use the following command to list all the Cloud connections:

 ```
 ibmcloud pi connections [--long] [--json]
 ```
 {: codeblock}

-- Use the following command to get the information about the network that is attached to your cloud connection.
+- Use the following command to get the information about the network that is attached to your Cloud connection:

 ```
 ibmcloud pi connection-network CONNECTION_ID --network NETWORK_ID [--json
 ```
 {: codeblock}

-3. Use the following command to update the cloud connection.
+3. Use the following command to update the Cloud connection:

 ```
 ibmcloud pi conu CONNECTION_NAME [--speed SPEED] [--type TYPE[<--gre-tunnel "CIDR DEST-IP SOURCE-IP">] ...[--global-routing GLOBAL-ROUTING] [<--vpc "NAME, VPC-ID">] [--json]
 ```
 {: codeblock}

-For more information on parameters, see [Update a cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#connection-update).
+For more information on parameters, see [Update a Cloud connection](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#connection-update).

 <!--1.
 In the Power Systems Virtual Services dashboard, click **Cloud connections** in the left navigation window.